IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

   * Comprehensive Blocking Systems: Provide blocking systems that go beyond individual accounts, potentially linking accounts and devices associated with a blocked user to prevent continued harassment or monitoring.
   * Restricted Messaging: Enable users to set privacy controls that allow only approved contacts to send messages to their accounts.
 * Browser and Search Data: Browsers and search engines should prioritize privacy and security:
-  * Automatic Deletion: Browser history, search information, and related metadata should be deleted by default after each session or within a specified time frame (triggerred by users, for example).
+  * Automatic Deletion: Browser history, search information, and related metadata should be deleted by default after each session or within a specified time frame (triggered by users, for example).
 This protects users from unwanted surveillance.
 * End-to-end encryption must be the default for any messaging in order to prevent network monitoring and ensure that digital communications remain private.
 * Gender Sensitivity in Design:
   * Gender-Informed Design: Designers should adopt a gender-sensitive approach when developing tools and applications.
 Recognizing the structural inequalities inherent in IPV helps build systems that are supportive of the unique needs of victims.